uqrs/libblueskies/README.md

 `stdout` that describes the contents of the `KFH` header.

-The PCM data can be wav-ified by using `sox`: `sox -N -t ima -v 1 -r 16500 INPUT_FILE OUTPUT_FILE.wav` (seeing `-v` to a real number to use as the volume.)
-In the current implementation, sox assumes this is 4-bit IMA-ADPCM at 16.5 kilohertz.
+The PCM data can be wav-ified by using `sox`: `sox -N -t ima -v 1 -r 16500 INPUT_FILE OUTPUT_FILE.wav` (setting `-v` to a real number to use as the volume.)
+In the current implementation, sox assumes this is `4-bit IMA-ADPCM` at `16.5 kilohertz`.
 This does still sound rather choppy and off- this needs to be fixed.

 Note that for the output for the UTF-16 fields on mellowforests' flipnotes, `☆zrms™☆` is outputted (the UTF-16 is little-endian).
 Whereas the `Nintendo 3DS`